 When Ser Jaime Lannister arrives at Riverrun to end the siege, his cousin Daven describes the poor behavior of Ryman Frey, who is leading the Frey host, and is sharing his misgivings about some other Freys, including Edwyn whom he describes as "not as thick as his father, but as full of hate as a boil’s full of pus".
 Edwyn has also told Daven that his brother Black Walder has bedded numerous female members of his own family.

 Edwyn attends the war council with Jaime and the Riverlords as the representative of his house, where he is met with hostily by the Riverlords and with some contempt by Jaime.
 Edwyn explains his father's absence as the result of indisposition.
 When Daven Lannister suggests this means that Ryman is drunk, Edwyn takes offense, but, when Jaime inquires about the truth of the allegation, he tries to defend his father's drinking as an attempt to fight his bad belly.
 While discussing strategy, Edwyn suggests that Riverrun will fall, if Ser Brynden Tully dies.
-Thus he proposes to stage an attack on the castle, then target the Blackfish with archers smeared with night soil when he leads the defense.
+Thus he proposes to stage an attack on the castle, then target the Blackfish with archers whose arrows will be smeared with night soil when he leads the defense.
 The proposal is dismissed by Lord Karyl Vance and Ser Lyle Crakehall, who consider such an approach ignoble.
 Lord Clement Piper goes even further, calling Edwyn a "treacherous lying weasel" typical for House Frey and raises the fact that his son Marq has been held hostage by the Freys since the Red Wedding.
 Edwyn replies that Marq Piper shall remain at the Twins until Lord Clement has proven his loyalty to the Iron Throne.
 When Lord Clement inquires about the fate of the men who accompanied Marq, Edwyn confirms that some of them have died and threatens to kill Marq as well, if Lord Clement doesn't hold his "traitor's tongue".
 Lord Clement challenges Edwyn to a duel with swords over this comment, but Walder Rivers interferes, suggesting that he will fight on Edwyn's behalf whom he describes as "no man of the sword".
 Jaime cuts the exchange short before it turns even nastier.
 When Lord Clement leaves the council cursing, Edwyn suggests to send Ser Ilyn Payne after him.
 He declares that everyone who went to the Red Wedding was a traitor, but he is reminded by Jaime that House Frey started the war on Robb Stark's side, making the Freys twice the traitors the Pipers are.

 When Jaime apparently orders the execution of Lord Edmure Tully at the hands of Ser Ilyn Payne, Edwyn tries to stop him, receiving the advise by Jaime that he should address him as "my lord" rather than "Jaime" and better not tell him what to do.
 Jaime then dismisses Ryman Frey from his command and orders him to leave the camp at once.
 He puts Edwyn in charge of the Frey force and advises him to not behave as stupid as his father did, to which Edwyn replies that this shouldn't be too difficult.